heyajulia/savvy/README.md

 > [!IMPORTANT]
 >
-> If you're not logged in, no message will be sent.
-However, you can "kickstart" the job to send a message immediately:
+> If you're not logged in, no message will be sent (see heyajulia/energieprijzen#25).
+However, you can "kickstart" the
+> job to send a message immediately:
 >
 > ```bash
 > launchctl kickstart gui/$(id -u)/cool.julia.bot.energieprijzen